venam/2bwm/README.md

 **Note**: `xcb-xrm` is not oficial yet,
 [here's the link](https://github.com/Airblader/xcb-util-xrm) to the repo.
-However, I'm aware that Archlinux and Voidlinux have it in their repositories.
+Archlinux and Voidlinux have it in their repositories.

 To build and install `xcb-xrm`, clone it and do the following commands: